Good news: Murder still thrives in British towns

 Overall, however, Whitstable is a pleasant place to visit, murders and all.

-“Detective Ellis”
+“Inspector Ellis”

 In England, Sharon D. Clarke is already a big deal.
-She’s done movies, TV shows and theater, winning three Oliviers, the equivalent of Tonys.
+She’s done movies, TV shows and theater, winning three Oliviers, the British equivalent of Tonys.

 In the U.S., she remains obscure at 58.
 She did take one of those shows (the musical “Caroline, or Change”) to Broadway, getting a Tony nomination.
 She also did five “Doctor Who” episodes as Grace O’Brien, whose body was inhabited by the Soltact villain.